 directory under AFS.
 To reiterate, this is not a problem with Gentoo, but a rant of how AFS is a terrible file system to work with from the user side.

-Having everything compile from source also has other benefits compared with
+Having everything compile from source also has other benefits compared with running nix

 .
-Even though nix-portable
+Even though

-“native” as possible, nix-portable
+tries to be as “native” as possible, nix-portable

 having to go through proot

-still introduces oddities that is unavoidable: users ID needs to be masked, so
+still introduces oddities that is unavoidable: users ID needs to be masked, so all other users showing up as nobody

-when inspecting system resource usages
+when inspecting system resource usages in htop

 is one example.
 With everything being compiled from source, packages